sandeep45/sandeep45.github.io/_posts/2015-09-30-service-objects.md

 end
 ````

-3. Error
+#### Error

 Errors should be caught and failure result should be returned.
+I think that the service when errors out to do something in essense has failed to do it.
+So an error should be recorded as a failure error.
+At the smae time the error should be recorded somewhere so it can be triaged later.

-In some rare cases like background jobs, we need to raise an error so the job can be retried or the error can be recorded.
+In some rare cases like when using them in background jobs, we need to raise an error from the service so the job can be retried or the error can be recorded.
+Raising the error would be an exception to the convention here.

 ````
 def call